KARY-FM

 KARY-FM (100.9 FM) is a radio station broadcasting a classic hits format.
 Licensed to Grandview, Washington, United States, the station serves the Yakima area.
 The station is currently owned by Stephens Media Group, through licensee SMG-Yakima, LLC.

 History

 The station went on the air as KGRU on April 22, 1987.
 On May 1, 1988, the station changed its call sign to the current KARY-FM.

-On May 26, 2010, it was rumoured KARY's parent company New Northwest Broadcasters's stations could possibly be sold in the near future.
-Principal of Revitalization Partners, Alan Davis says "The stations are on the air; it’s business as usual.
+On May 26, 2010, it was rumoured that KARY's parent company, New Northwest Broadcasters, stations could possibly be sold in the near future.
+Principal of Revitalization Partners, Alan Davis, says "The stations are on the air; it’s business as usual.
 I can only tell you there appears to be demand for the stations."
 In 2012, the stations were sold to James Ingstad.